MicrosoftDocs/power-pages-docs/power-pages-docs/configure/search/file-attachment.md

 You can use the notes attachment to include downloadable files in knowledge base articles.
 You can also use web files to create an FAQ page with downloadable content.

-You can configure your Power Pages site to allow portal users to search within the attachment content of  knowledge base articles.
+You can configure your Power Pages site to allow users to search within the attachment content of  knowledge base articles.
 This helps users to find the information that they're looking for.

 In knowledge base articles, any notes attachment with the defined prefix is indexed.
 In web files, the latest notes attachment is indexed.